er-knight/guess-the-number/README.md

 </b>

 ## `💡 trick`
-> a number can be guessed in maximum of `7` turns by applying binary search logic.
+> any random number between 1 to 100 can be guessed in maximum of 7 turns by applying binary search logic.

 ## `📚 references`
 - [learn `lua` by writing a "guess the number" game](https://opensource.com/article/20/12/lua-guess-number-game) by [seth kenlon](https://opensource.com/users/seth) on [opensource.com](https://opensource.com)